 The day to day operations of Linden is managed by a small team of skilled and experienced staff.

 Linden's volunteers support the team by providing assistance with our exhibition and events program.
-We are not currently taking new applications, but feel free to send us your details.
+Please get in touch to enquire further about the Linden volunteer program.